LoyolaChicagoBooks/introcs-csharp/rst/strings1.rst

 expression.
 Include some extra short *assignment statements* in the middle, to shorten the overall writing.
 Hint:  32 was chosen since you can reach it by repeated *doubling*.
+To repeatedly double, you must save the result after each intermediate doubling.

 Sum String Exercise
 ~~~~~~~~~~~~~~~~~~~~~~